photo by Nick Wilkes Photography

 - Volunteer at Holy Wisdom Monastery.

-- Come for an A Day Away Retreat or an Exploring Benedictine Community Retreat.
+- Come for A Day Away or A Weekend Away retreat.

 - Live with us for 6 months as a Benedictine Sojourner.